 On August 1, 2022, President Joe Biden nominated Julie Rikelman to the United States Court of Appeals for the First Circuit.
 The current U.S. Litigation Director for the Center for Reproductive Rights, Rikelman is a veteran civil rights litigator known for her work protecting reproductive rights in state and federal courts throughout the country.
 She also spent a decade in various corporate litigation practices.
+She was confirmed on June 20, 2023.

 Julie Rikelman was born in Kiev, Ukraine in 1972.
 When she was six years old, her family immigrated to the United States after they experienced discrimination due to their Jewish heritage in the former Soviet Union.
 Barely speaking English, they settled in Brookline, Massachusetts in 1979.
 When they arrived, Rikelman’s parents had limited finances, no promised employment, and relied on government assistance and non-profit organizations to make ends meet.